John Brogden and Sons: Formation

-First Railway Contracts
+First railway contracts

-In July 1838 Brogden obtained a contract on the Manchester and Birmingham and in August 1840 two more contracts jointly with Easthed.
+In July 1838 Brogden obtained a contract on the Manchester and Birmingham Railway and in August 1840 two more contracts jointly with Easthed.

 In 1842 Brogden secured contracts with the Manchester and Leeds Railway to build a viaduct between the existing station at Oldham Road and Hunts Bank.
 Then in March 1843 he gained the contract for the new station at Hunts Bank.
 This was opened on New Years Day 1844 under the name Manchester Victoria station.
 The Liverpool and Manchester Railway started using this station in the following May.

 In October 1845 he obtained a contract to build the Ashton Branch of the M&B (Heaton Norris to Guide Bridge).
 He obtained contracts with the East Lancashire Railway to build from Stubbins to Accrington in 1845 and Blackburn to Hapton in 1846 (jointly with Smith and Pearce).

 In 1846 Brogden became a director of the South Eastern Railway Company and John Brogden junior obtained contracts from that company for the North Kent Railway in November 1846 and February 1847.

-The Manchester, South Junction and Altrincham Railway received its Act of Parliament in 1849.
+The Manchester, South Junction and Altrincham Railway received its act of Parliament in 1849.
 It had two sections: from London Road Station to Knott Mill and the second from there to Altrincham.
 Brogdens had the contract for the second section.
 Samuel Brooks persuaded the company to build what we now know as Brooklands station, providing a guarantee of receipts for the first three years.
 He owned the land there and expected the station to help with its development.
 Marsland Road (the A6144) crosses the railway at this point before reaching Washway Road (A56).
 Just at the junction of these two roads are Brogden Grove and Brogden Terrace, with Victorian terrace houses on them.
 It is likely that Brooks sold or leased this land to Brogden at a favourable rate and Brogden built these houses on it.
 In turn the houses helped to justify the station and launch Brooklands as a place to live.
 Nearby Brogden built Raglan House, Raglan Road to be their new home.
 In short, an alliance between Brooks and Brogden.

 Brogden was joined in his business by his four eldest sons: John, Alexander, Henry and James as they reached the age of majority.
 His youngest son, George was never involved as he was too young.